ayah825/cse15l-lab-reports/lab-report-2.md

 <br>

-3. Now, to add a new input I typed in the url `http://localhost:4000/add-message?s=Hi!%20Hows%20it%20going?&user=ayah`.
+3. Now, to add a new input I typed in the url `http://localhost:4000/add-message?s=Hi!
+Hows it going?&user=ayah`.
    In this case, the message is "Hi!
 Hows it going?" and the user is "ayah".

    ![Adding the seccond message](lab2pics/chat2.png)